tolitius/mount/doc/clojurescript.md

 #### Clojure _and_ ClojureScript Mode

-`cljc` mode is is not default, but it is easy to switch to it:
+`cljc` mode is is not default, but it is easy to switch to:

+To switch Mount into this mode do:

 ```clojure
 (mount/in-cljc-mode)
 ```

+anywhere before a call to `(mount/start)`, usually at the entry point of an app: in the `-main`, web handler, etc.

-this sets mount into the `cljc` mode.
+This sets mount into the `cljc` mode.
 In this mode mount supports _both_: Clojure and ClojureScript with one difference from the default `clj` mode:

 > all states are "_derefable_"